macnick/filter-challenges/README.md

 # Filter Challenges

-Chrome extension made for the Microverse online software school students.
+Chrome extension made with ❤️ for the Microverse online software school students.

 ## Table of Contents